cosmos/ibc/spec/ics-007-tendermint-client/README.md

     assert(epoch === clientState.currentHeight.epoch)
     // check that epoch is encoded correctly in chain ID assert(epoch === clientState.chainID.regex('[a-z]*-(0)'))
-    // assert trusting period has not yet passed.
-This should fatally terminate a connection. assert(currentTimestamp() - clientState.latestTimestamp < clientState.trustingPeriod)
+    // assert trusting period has not yet passed assert(currentTimestamp() - clientState.latestTimestamp < clientState.trustingPeriod)
     // assert header timestamp is less than trust period in the future.
 This should be resolved with an intermediate header. assert(header.timestamp - clientState.latestTimeStamp < trustingPeriod)